HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 ## Motivation
 ## Background
 There is a pressing issue regarding the balance between privacy and easy communication.
-At present, digital means of communication are ubiquitous, and keeping in touch with others seems effortless.
+At present, digital means of communication seems to be granted, and keeping in touch with others seems effortless.
 But this convenience is marked by a severe privacy problem as many governments and corporations seek or have powers to monitor, gather, and analyze most private personal communication data.

 As a secure communication method, End-to-End Encryption (E2EE) makes it impossible for third parties to acquire data while transferring it between devices.
 In this case, no one else apart from the sender and recipient has access to these messages; not even the government, telecom companies, or ISPs, let alone the service providers themselves.